seanwhill/resume/markdown/resume.md

     - Helped save $10 million yearly on infrastructure costs by rebuilding an acquired hedgefund's application to be compliant with JPMorgan's standards [React, Redux].
     - Built a client transaction system that has processed over $3 billion dollars, saved 20 minutes per transaction, and completely eliminated email processes [React, Java, SpringBoot]
+    - Contributed enhancements to components for the organizational wide design system [React].
     - Developed supporting APIs for a client facing upstream system that has processed hundreds of millions of dollars [Java, Springboot].
     - Replaced portfolio manager's spreadsheets with easily configurable dashboards.
 [React]
     - Provisioned AWS EKS ![eks-logo](https://www.densify.com/wp-content/uploads/icon-aws-amazon-eks.svg) infrastructure with `Terraform` ![digitalocean](../markdown/terraform.svg)
-    - Worked in a lean team with responsibilities such as scrum master/UX designer [Figma].
+    - Worked on a lean team with responsibilities such as scrum master/UX designer [Figma].
     - Hosted cultural events such as a leadership "Hot Ones" interview, summer olympics, and a series of global networking events.
-    - Mentored 3 summer interns by regularly meeting with them and helping them set goals.
-    - Worked with the engineering recruiting team to assess diverse talent's applications.
+    - Worked with the university engineering recruiting team to assess and interview talent.

 Jan 2020 - Jun 2020